louvain_communities#

 list

 A list of sets (partition of G).
-Each set represents one community and contains all the nodes that constitute it.
+Each set represents one community and contains all the nodes in that community.

 Notes